wjayesh/coredns-healthcheck/README.md

   * Keep in mind that you cannot use environment variables like `"$(PORT)"` as identifiers inside the args field.
   This is because there is no shell being run in the container and your variables won't resolve to their values.

-  * Make sure your service account has a role that can access the services and pods resources of your cluster.
-An example ClusterRole with basic privileges is shown below.
+  * Make sure your service account has a role that can access the services, pods and deployment resources of your cluster.
+An example ClusterRole with some privileges is shown below.
   ```yml
   kind: ClusterRole
   apiVersion: rbac.authorization.k8s.io/v1